 I'm short, exercising for 30 minutes 4 times a week is very beneficial.
 It's enough to lose fat in a healthy way OR gain some healthy muscle mass depending on the type of exercises you are doing and your caloric intake.
 However, it's physiologically impossible to simultaneously build muscle and lose fat.

-- What kind of low-intensity workouts do you enjoy?
+- What kind of exercise do you actually look forward to?